Leopold I, Prince of Lippe

 Leopold was seen as a difficult child.
 He had difficulty learning, rebelled against his upbringing, and was stubborn.
 Because of this, he was sent to his maternal uncle Leopold III, Duke of Anhalt-Dessau, the brother of his mother Marie Leopoldine and his stepmother and aunt Casimire.
 In 1785, Leopold was sent to the University of Leipzig in the Electorate of Saxony, now in the German state of Saxony.
 However, in both Dessau and Leipzig, the opinion about Leopold was the same: lack of strength of character, lack of interest, lack of concentration, and a tendency to mental disorders.

 In 1789, the County of Lippe-Detmold within the Holy Roman Empire was raised to the Principality of Lippe and Leopold became the first Prince of Lippe.
 When Leopold reached his 21st birthday in 1789, he took over the reins of government of the Principality of Lippe.
-However, by the next year, Leopold’s mental disorders interfered in his role as reigning prince and he was deemed incapacitated by the Reichskammergericht (Imperial Chamber Court), one of the two highest judicial institutions in the Holy Roman Empire, and placed under guardianship.
+However, by the next year, Leopold’s mental disorders interfered with his role as reigning prince and he was deemed incapacitated by the Reichskammergericht (Imperial Chamber Court), one of the two highest judicial institutions in the Holy Roman Empire, and placed under guardianship.

 In 1795, the guardianship was conditionally lifted after Leopold’s condition improved.
 Leopold had proposed marriage repeatedly to Princess Pauline of Anhalt-Bernburg, daughter of Friedrich Albrecht, the reigning Prince of Anhalt-Bernburg and Princess Louise Albertine of Schleswig-Holstein-Sonderburg-Plön and Pauline had rejected him.
-Finally, after the improvement in his mental condition, Pauline agreed to marry Leopold.
+Finally, after an improvement in his mental condition, Pauline agreed to marry Leopold.
 On January 2, 1796, at Ballenstadt Castle in Ballenstedt, Principality of Anhalt-Bernburg, now in the German state of Saxony-Anhalt, Leopold and Pauline were married.

 Pauline with her two sons; Credit – Wikipedia